CNN Daybreak

 CNN Daybreak is an American early morning newscast aired on CNN, last anchored from New York by Carol Costello.
 It debuted on June 1, 1980, the same day CNN went live.

-First program
+History

 The first program to air live weekdays on the network, it preceded American Morning at 5:00 a.m.
 ET.
 Similar to First Look on MSNBC, the program was based on covering the news stories of the morning without talk and analysis, usually with correspondents on location or taped stories from the previous evening.